 Even if I didn’t pursue a profession in the music field, I remained a fan, sing in karaokes inside the comforts of my room (and hopefully with friends again soon) and I still dance to my favorite K-Pop songs particularly those by BTS and NU’EST. Knowing that the members of these groups were hands on in writing their own songs, I kind of regret not learning how to play a single instrument.
 What if I actually took lessons and focused on songwriting and performing?
 On the other hand, I’m happy with my current career path sharing stories as a blogger and scriptwriter.

-If you have some childhood dreams related to music like me or you’re simply looking for related games to play online, you may want to check out these simple yet interesting games:
+If you have some childhood dreams related to music like me or you’re simply looking for related games such as DAFABET to play online, you may want to check out these simple yet interesting games:

 1. Drum Beats

 Just choose which song you want to play along with.
 You can choose among the following: Cherry Blossoms (Sakura), Mount Fuji (Fujji No Yama), Blacksmith of the Village (Murano Hajiya), Kitten of My Home (Uthi No Koneko), Kite Song (Tako No Uta), and Blue Eye Doll (Aoime No Nintyou).

 Simply click either B or N to scroll through songs, or press both buttons to start the game.
 A tutorial button also exists at the lower right side of the homepage of the game.

 Once the notes approach the timing marker, you can click on the screen or use the V B N and M keys on your keyboard to hit the left edge, left side, right side, and right edge of a virtual tako drum.
 When a long bar appears, you can do a drum roll to score extra points!

 2. Virtu Drum